2023 SELF Grant

 Character education programs

 Funds may be used to establish and sustain the implementation of a school-wide character development initiative in which the traits of good character and positive social values are taught and reinforced to create a strong, character-based school culture.
-The 20-year-old character education program at Centennial Elementary School provides an example of what such a program might look like.
+The long-standing character education program at Centennial Elementary School provides an example of what such a program might look like.

 Peace education initiatives

 Funds may be used to establish and sustain the implementation of a school-wide peace education program in which peaceful problem-solving and dispute resolution are actively taught and carried out in all settings within the school.
-The 20-year-old peace initiative at Centennial Elementary School provides a prototype for such an initiative.
+The long-standing peace initiative at Centennial Elementary School provides a prototype for such an initiative.
 It includes a student-written and student-led Peace Pledge, a “peace place” and “peace process” for problem-solving and many peace-themed visual reminders throughout the school.

 Asset, strength, or interest development programs